JustWaveThings/JustWaveThings/README.md

 - 🤝 I’m looking for help with: **Choosing from and implementing JavaScript Design Principles / Implementing SOLID Prinicples / Keeping it DRY **

-- 👨‍💻 All of my projects are available in the repository's **GitHub Pages**, for now.
+- 👨‍💻 All of my public projects are available in the repository's GitHub Pages, for now.
 Portfolio site forthcoming.

 - 💬 Ask me about **my webpack template repo**

 <h3 align="left">Connect with me:</h3>
-- 📫 How to reach me: <a href="mailto:justwavthings@pm.me">justwavethings@pm.me</a>
+- 📫 How to reach me:
+  -  Send me an email: <a href="mailto:justwavthings@pm.me">justwavethings@pm.me</a>
+  -  I am Wave#4186 on Discord.
+  -  You can find me on The Odin Project's Discord as '.wav'.

 <h3 align="left">Languages and Tools I have experience with:</h3>